 - Advocacy and education - key messaging for kea conservation.

-Dr Laura Young and DOC Te Anau will be running a field trip (weather permitting) on the Monday directly after the weekend conference.
-This will be a full day trip along the stunning Milford Highway and out to Milford Sound, stopping at all the points of interest along the way.
+Dr Laura Young and DOC Te Anau will be running a field trip (weather permitting) on Monday directly after the weekend conference.
+This will be a full-day trip along the stunning Milford Highway and out to Milford Sound, stopping at all the points of interest along the way.
 This is an excellent chance to see kea and learn about human-kea conflict issues and visit sites at Homer Tunnel etc. KCT and DOC staff may also try to catch and band kea and test blood lead levels (if the opportunity arises) so this is a great opportunity to see how this is done in the field.
 Removal of lead from behind Homer Tunnel (for anyone who is keen!).
 Bring your own lunch.

 The following speakers presented at the Summit (for details on speakers and talk topics, visit our Summit Speakers page);

 - Peter Hillary (KCT Patron) - The call of the Southern Alps - the kea's chorus.
 A personal perspective.